Martin4dbest/backend-stage1-number-classification-api/README.md

 DevOps Stage 1 - Number Classification API

 ## Overview

-This API classifies numbers based on various mathematical properties and provides fun facts about the number.
-It is designed to help developers understand how to build, deploy, and interact with an API.
+The Number Classification API is a project created as part of my HNG Stage 2 DevOps task.
+This API is designed to classify numbers based on various mathematical properties, providing fun facts that make learning about numbers more engaging and interactive.

-The core functionality of the API includes classifying numbers based on whether they are prime, perfect, or Armstrong.
-Additionally, it provides a fun fact from the Numbers API and performs other checks like determining if a number is even or odd, and calculating the sum of its digits.
+As part of my journey in mastering DevOps, this project demonstrates my ability to build, deploy, and maintain a fully functional API.
+The core functionality of the API includes classifying numbers in several ways:

 ## Features
 The API supports the following functionality: